sestaton/Pairfq/README.md

     @EAS139:136:FC706VJ:2:2104:15343:197393 1:Y:18:ATCACG

 The overall format of the sequence name and comment may vary, but there must be an integer (1 or 2) at the end of the sequence name or as the first character in the comment (following a space after the sequence name).
-If your data is missing this pair information it will be necessary to fix them first (with the `add_pair_info.pl` script, see below).
+If your data is missing this pair information it will be necessary to fix them first (with the `addinfo` task, see below).

 **TASKS**